-Senate approves budget bill as Harris casts tie-breaker vote
+Senate OKs fast-track of COVID aid, Harris casts tie-breaker

-WASHINGTON (AP) — The Senate early Friday approved a budget that would allow fast-track passage of President Joe Biden’s $1.9 trillion coronavirus relief plan without support from Republicans.
+WASHINGTON (AP) — The Senate early Friday approved a measure that would let Democrats muscle President Joe Biden’s $1.9 trillion coronavirus relief plan through the chamber without Republican support.
 Vice President Kamala Harris was in the chair to cast the tie-breaking vote, her first.

 Democrats in the chamber applauded after Harris announced the 51-50 vote at around 5:30 a.m.
 The action came after a grueling all-night session, where senators voted on amendments that could define the contours of the eventual COVID-19 aid bill.

-The budget now returns to the House, where it will have to be approved again due to the changes made by the Senate.
+The budget now returns to the House, where it will likely be approved again Friday to reflect the changes made by the Senate.
 Final passage will unlock the next phase in drafting of the virus relief bill, with the work divided among several congressional committees.

 Senate Majority Leader Chuck Schumer D-N.Y., called passage of the resolution the “first big step to putting our country back on the road to recovery.”

 By moving on a fast track, the goal for Democrats is to have COVID relief approved by March, when extra unemployment assistance and other pandemic aid expires.
 It’s an aggressive timeline that will test the ability of the new administration and Congress to deliver.
+This means clearing the measure through the House quickly so that it can return to the Senate.

+“Next week, we will be writing the legislation to create a path to final passage for the Biden American Rescue Plan, so that we can finish our work before the end of February,” House Speaker Nancy Pelosi wrote in a Friday letter to colleagues.

+The push for stimulus comes amid new signs of a weakening U.S. economy.
+Employers added just 49,000 jobs in January, after cutting 227,000 jobs in December, the Labor Department said Friday.
+Restaurants, retailers, manufacturers and even the health care sector shed workers last month, with state and local governments also letting go of non-school employees.

 Biden, who has been meeting with lawmakers in recent days to discuss the package, will talk Friday at the White House with the House committee chairs who will be assembling the bill under the budget process known as “reconciliation.”